AMERICAN INTEGRITY STANDS READY TO ASSIST IMPACTED POLICYHOLDERS

 Make Temporary Repairs: If you can safely do so, take reasonable steps to protect your property from further damage, such as boarding up a broken window or tarping a roof.
 Take pictures of the damage and save all receipts for any purchases you need to make.
 Refrain from making permanent repairs until an adjuster has had a chance to assess the damage.

 File Your Claim: American Integrity Insurance has a 24/7 claims hotline that’s dedicated exclusively to assisting customers impacted by a large, catastrophic event.
-Customers should call 866-608-3842 to report their storm-related losses.
+Customers should call 844-MyAIIC1 to report their storm-related losses, or log-in to our Claims Portal to file a claim online and check the status of their claim.
 It’s important to note that, after a catastrophe, our claims response is based on damage severity – our immediate and primary goal is to provide assistance to customers whose homes are unlivable, and then we shift our resources to help all other customers whose homes were damaged by the storm.

 Take Photographs of the Damage: This documentation can help expedite the claims process.